carpentries-incubator/astronaut-data-analysis-not-so-fair/README.md

 can be found at the [astronaut-data-analysis-fair repository](https://github.com/carpentries-incubator/astronaut-data-analysis-fair), to be used in conjuction with this repository during the course - this is the code that participants should have at the end of the course.

+### License

+Copyright of code in this project remains with authors or their organisations and is licensed under MIT.
+For data used - see [data section](#data).

 ### Acknowledgements

 #### Data